ZhengmzLab/MCI-frcnn/README.md

-To Reader: Sorry, Source code of MCIBox is comming ......
+## To Reader: Sorry, Source code of MCI-frcnn is comming ......
-To Reviewer: please access https://github.com/MCIBOX/MCIBox using passcode supplied in Cover letter.
+## To Reviewer: please access https://github.com/MCI-frcnn/MCI-frcnn using passcode supplied in Cover letter.
 ***
 # MCI-frcnn